Minimizing Sensitivity to Model Misspecification: Framework of analysis

 \paragraph{Examples (cont.)}

-In our first, parametric example a natural estimator is the MLE of $c'\beta$ based on the reference specification, for example, the OLS estimator under the assumption that $\rho$ -- the coefficient of an omitted control variable -- is zero.
-In a correctly specified likelihood setting such an estimator will be consistent and efficient.
-However, when the reference model is misspecified it may be dominated in terms of bias or MSE by other regular estimators.
+In our parametric example, a natural estimator is the MLE of $c'\beta_0$ based on the reference specification, such as the OLS estimator under the assumption that $\pi=0$; e.g., that the coefficient of an omitted control variable is zero.
+In a correctly specified likelihood setting, such an estimator will be consistent and efficient.
+However, when the reference model is misspecified, it may be dominated in terms of bias or MSE by other regular estimators.

-In our second, semi-parametric example a commonly used (``random-effects'') estimator of $\delta_{\theta}=\mathbb{E}_{\pi}\Delta(A,\beta)$ is obtained by replacing the population average by an integral with respect to the parametric distribution $\pi_{\widehat{\gamma}}$, where $\widehat{\gamma}$ is the MLE of $\gamma$.
-Another popular (``empirical Bayes'') estimator is obtained by substituting an integral with respect to the posterior distribution of individual effects based on $\pi_{\widehat{\gamma}}$.
-In fixed-lengths panels both estimators are consistent under the parametric reference specification, and the random-effects estimator is efficient.
-However, the two estimators are generally biased under misspecification, whenever $\pi_0$ does not belong to the postulated parametric family $\pi_{\gamma}$.
-We compare their finite-sample performance to that of our minimum-MSE estimator in Section \ref{Sec_numeric}.
+In our semi-parametric mixture example, a commonly used (``random-effects'') estimator of $\delta_{\beta_0,\pi_0}=\mathbb{E}_{\pi_0}\Delta(A,\beta_0)$ is obtained by replacing the population average by an integral with respect to the parametric distribution $\pi(\widehat{\gamma})$, where $\widehat{\gamma}$ is the MLE of $\gamma$.
+Another popular (``empirical Bayes'') estimator is obtained by substituting an integral with respect to the posterior distribution of $A$ based on $\pi(\widehat{\gamma})$.
+We will compare the finite-sample performance of these estimators to that of our minimum-MSE estimator in our panel data illustration in Section \ref{Sec_numeric}. $\square$